FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/tags.md

 Provider-defined Tags additionally adhere to the following requirements:

-* Provider-defined Tags MUST be prefixed with a provider-defined prefix.
+* Provider-defined tags MUST be prefixed with a provider-specified tag key prefix.
-* Providers SHOULD publish all provider-defined prefixes within their respective documentation.
+* Providers SHOULD publish all provider-specified tag key prefixes within their respective documentation.

 ## Provider-Defined vs. User-Defined Tags